How to avoid rug marks and sores

 There are a number of steps to avoid rub marks and sores:

-Getting a good match between horse and its rug takes time and effort but will ensure that you won't have any problems.
-Look out for next week’s blog that contains handy tips and advice about fitting rugs.
+Getting a good match between your horse and its rug takes time and effort but will ensure that you won't have any problems.
+Read our blog with handy hints and tips for finding the correct size rug for your horse.